xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 When the application under test (AUT) changes, object locators might be broken or unable to identify the target element.
 Hence, creating and using correct, resilient locators are crucial to the success of Web UI test automation.

-From Katalon Studio version 7.6.0, Katalon Studio supports the self-healing mechanism to tackle the issue of broken locators during execution.
+From version 7.6.0, Katalon Studio supports the self-healing mechanism to tackle the issue of broken locators during execution.
 This feature can reduce your test maintenance effort substantially, exceptionally when the test cases run in batch overnight.

-This article will guide you through:
+This article guides you through:

 * Understanding the self-healing mechanism
 * Configuring and executing a test with the self-healing feature
 * Viewing self-healing insights and replacing broken locators

 We also prepare a sample project for you to try out.
-You can clone or download a sample project from our GitHub repository: [Self-healing sample project](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project).
+You can clone or download this sample project from our GitHub repository: [Self-healing sample project](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project).

 ## Self-healing mechanism